 Also, the person who trains to become a Villain is called William (Bill) Setag (read it backwards)

 Might and Magic II's game world is basically a collection of shout-outs, from the many-colored Bishops of Battle to a familiar starship captain running a transport service.
 Basically any time there's text in the game, it's a reference to something.

 In one rather poignant Side Quest in X, an inquisitor tells you to spy on Lord Haart (the mayor of Seahaven), claiming he has suspects he's hiding a dark secret.
 If you find out what the secret is, it's rather scandalous; his lover is a dark elf who saved his life years ago.
 (Dark elves are universally thought of as evil in these games.)
-He does nothing to discourage you from exposing his secret at all, and it whether you tell the inquisitor the exact truth or manipulate the words a little to make his actions seem legit is up to you.
-(There seems to be no real repercussions to exposing him, but not doing so counts as an accomplishment that can be used towards unlockables on Uplay's website if the game was ordered via direct download.)
+He does nothing to discourage you from exposing his secret at all, and whether you tell the inquisitor the exact truth or manipulate the words a little to make his actions seem legit is up to you.
+(Lord Haart is also the primary Grandmaster trainer of the Sword skill, so reporting him to the inquisitor means you have to get training from a different and harder to find NPC.)

 This is also the whole point of the Fortress of Crows side quest, also in X which takes place in a dungeon created by fan surveys on the Uplay website.
 An Evil Sorceress has cursed the restless spirits of two lovers, keeping them apart eternally, and the heroes' mission is to defeat the villain and reunite them.

 Super Drowning Skills: in most of the 3-D games, water acts as little more than a flat surface that drains your life when you stand on it without the aid of a Water Walk spell or potion.
 This is particularly jarring, as it is entirely possible to walk on water without the aforementioned spell - your only penalty is listening to your characters yell "ow! that hurts!" repeatedly while the water slowly eats away at their health.